*This post contains affiliate links see Disclosure Policy*

+As a parent I spend most of my time teaching my children good behavior.
 I have been a parent for almost 8 years.
 Every single day brings new challenges and things I need to learn.
-One thing that does stay consistent is my desire to teach my children good behaviour.
+One thing that does stay consistent is my desire to teach my children good behavior.
 Over the years, I have found that there are a few key ways in which children learn best.

 If you are not sure how your child may act in a certain citation, it may be a good idea to role play.
 There is a good reason that schools have fire drills.
 That way, when the real thing happens, students know what to, they don’t have to stop and think.
 Similarly, you can role play how to respond to criticism, or bullying or even role play sharing.
 As your child plays out how they may respond, you can see which areas they are already confident in and which areas need to focus on.

 We all grew up with fables and other such stories.
 Nowadays if there is a problem you are facing with a certain behaviour chances are there is a kids book about it.
 Reading stories is a fantastic way to learn a desired behaviour.
 While reading the stories, as a parent, you can ask leading questions.
 Such questions will help you know what your child thinks about the citation and how they would deal with the same scenario.
 Reading books may also help your child know that they are not alone in their struggle.
 They will be able to relate to the character and see that there can be different ways to deal with citations.

 Some stories I have read to my children that teach fantastic life lessons

 - You are special– Max Lucado